jworender/lle/Cases/MONKS/README.md

-## The MONK Problems as a venerable Machine Learning Test Set
+## The MONK's Problems as a venerable Machine Learning Test Set

 From the <a href = "https://archive.ics.uci.edu/ml/datasets/MONK%27s+Problems"> UCI Machine Learning Repository</a>:
-"The MONK problems were the basis of a first international comparison of learning algorithms.
+"The MONK's problems were the basis of a first international comparison of learning algorithms.
 The result of this comparison is summarized in "The MONK's Problems - A Performance Comparison of Different Learning algorithms" by S.B.
 Thrun, J. Bala, E. Bloedorn, I. Bratko, B. Cestnik, J. Cheng, K. De Jong, S. Dzeroski, S.E.
 Fahlman, D. Fisher, R. Hamann, K. Kaufman, S. Keller, I. Kononenko, J. Kreuziger, R.S.
 Michalski, T. Mitchell, P. Pachowicz, Y. Reich H. Vafaie, W. Van de Welde, W. Wenzel, J. Wnek, and J. Zhang has been published as Technical Report CS-CMU-91-197, Carnegie Mellon University in Dec.
 1991.

 One significant characteristic of this comparison is that it was performed by a collection of researchers, each of whom was an advocate of the technique they tested (often they were the creators of the various methods).
 In this sense, the results are less biased than in comparisons performed by a single person advocating a specific learning method, and more accurately reflect the generalization behavior of the learning techniques as applied by knowledgeable users.